Global Models for Time Series Forecasting: A Simulation Study: Forecasting Framework

 \subsubsection{Light Gradient Boosting Models}

 We also use LGBMs in our study as another forecasting technique.
 Extreme Gradient Boosting (XGBoost) models~\citep{xgboost2016} recently have become popular by winning many ML related challenges.
 Gradient Boosting Models (GBM) are a type of ML algorithms based on decision trees and can be used to solve a wide range of ML problems including regression, classification, and others.
-As the name implies, this technique uses boosting as an ensembling approach among different decision trees.
-Although a quite competitive model, XGBoost can become extremely slow when fed with lots of data.
-This is where LGBM comes into play.
-As the very name suggests, LGBM is a lighter version of GBM which trains faster with fewer memory usage while achieving higher accuracy over the original GBMs~\citep{lightgbm2017}.
-The key to this performance gain are two new techniques introduced in LGBM, named as the Gradient-based One-Side Sampling and Exclusive Feature Bundling which support dealing with large amounts of data with many features.
-The idea behind these techniques is to systematically reduce the number of data instances and features considered for computing the information gain at each split-point of the decision tree.
 Due to the non-linear nature of decision trees, which is the fundamental building block of LGBMs, they too are non-linear models.

 The competitive performance of LGBMs when used for forecasting has been most recently demonstrated at the M5 Forecasting Competition, where an LGBM-based solution won the first place followed by many other LGBM-based solutions securing top ranks~\citep{makridakism5}.
 However, similar to FFNNs, LGBMs by default have no notion of the individual series of a dataset, when used for forecasting.
 They are only aware of the windows and they do not remember anything beyond what they see immediately within this input window.
 In our study we use the LGBM implementation available in the Python package \texttt{lightgbm}~\citep{lightgbm2017}.